bcampagnolaFTR/AZMC/README.txt

 	Note that some of the items listed are prefixed with a '-', and some with a '*'.
 	'-' : Indicates columns that expect a single value.
-	'*' : Indicates columns that can take multiple values - one per device.
+	'*' : Indicates columns that can take multiple values - one value per device.

 		Ignore_Line:	this is a data field used to determine which rooms have been loaded, and which have yet to be.
 						In general, you shouldn't need to mess with this column.
 The script will read from and write to